SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 	self focusOrder add: list.
 ```

-!!todo is focusOrder correct?
+We also add a title for the window.

 ```
 WidgetClassListPresenter >> initializeWindow: aWindowPresenter
 	aWindowPresenter title: 'Widgets'
 ```

 The layout contains only the list:

 ```
 WidgetClassListPresenter >> defaultLayout
-	^ SpBoxLayout newHorizontal
+	^ SpBoxLayout newLeftToRight
 		add: #list;
 		yourself
 ```

-Doing `WidgetClassListPresenter new openWithSpec`, you should obtain UI shown in Figure *@fig_WidgetClassList@*.
+Doing `WidgetClassListPresenter new open`, you should obtain UI shown in Figure *@fig_WidgetClassList@*.

 ![WidgetClassListPresenter open.](figures/WidgetClassList.png width=50&label=fig_WidgetClassList)